mablan/DocAnalyst/README.md

 * Count the their frequency
 * Highlighting the paragraphs where the keyword was found

-The process will be explained in detail with the first keyword.
+The process is explained in detail with the first keyword.
 For each keyword a table is produced with the page number (original document), line number (text data frame), and fragment text where it is produced.
 At the end a table with all the keywords is presented.